OleSkaar/Plunder/Index/Treasure and XP.md

 Each SP of treasure brought back to town is worth 1 XP.

 XP is divided equally between all members of the party, including retainers.
-Retainers suffer a -50% penalty to the XP they receive, however, since they are merely following orders.
+Retainers suffer a -50% penalty to the XP they receive, however, since they are just following orders.

 ## XP from combat
 Defeating monsters also grants the party XP, as listed in their stat block.